John Henry Summers -- Branchville

 BRANCHVILLE -- John Henry Summers, 61, of Branchville, passed away Aug.
 22, 2022, at the Regional Medical Center.

+The burial will follow in the Canaan Baptist Church cemetery, 609 Dorange Road, Branchville.

-The family is receiving limited visitors at the home between the hours 4-8 p.m..
+The family is receiving limited visitors at the home between the hours 4 and 8 p.m.
 Please adhere to COVID guidelines and wear masks while visiting.

 Services are entrusted to Brown & Son Funeral Home, 5901 W. Jim Bilton Blvd., St. George (843-563-4332).